Blogs

 2. Be prepared

 Ensure you are appropriately prepared for unpredictable weather conditions e.g. carry a torch when it’s dark, wear warm clothing in winter.
-Why not take a look at our article “working alone at night”?
+Why not take a look at our article: Staying Safe When Working Alone at Night: Tips and Legal Responsibilities

 3. Use a lone worker device or safety app